 associated with payment limitations for public universities, public colleges, or public technical institutions for tuition, fees, and other training-related expenses; or

-associated with payment limitations for independent or proprietary training institutions for tuition, fees, and other training-related expenses if there is not a comparable public training instituition.
+associated with payment limitations for independent or proprietary training institutions for tuition, fees, and other training-related expenses if there is not a comparable public training institution.

+Exceeding the maximum tuition and fees amounts set by policy does not require VR management approval if the customer is a SSI or SSDI recipient.

 SSI and SSDI recipients are not exempt from the requirement to use comparable services and benefits for all services, such as tuition exemptions, federal financial aid that does not require repayment, or other free or low-cost services that are readily available to the customer.
 Refer to D-203: Purchasing Decisions for more information.

 C-406-3: Repeating Courses